 Sometimes a case may be settled outside of court.
 Most physicians have medical malpractice insurance to cover cases that may arise.
 If both the plaintiff and defendant can agree on a settlement, a delayed court case may be unnecessary.
 Settling outside of court will allow the plaintiff to receive compensation more quickly and cut down on the fees and time associated with a case going to court.

-Kansas City, MO injury attorneys who work in the field of medical malpractice must be very particular when approaching these cases.
+Attorneys who work in the field of medical malpractice must be very particular when approaching these cases.
 The statute of limitations and presentations to medical review boards, and other requirements, must be followed to the letter.
 Failing to provide all of the required information at the appropriate times may result in a case dismissal.

 Statute of Limitations on Medical Malpractice Suits